 The OEP stands for Open Enrollment Period.
 Typically agents hear “OEP” and think of the guaranteed issue period in which someone is new to Medicare can purchase a Medicare Supplement without underwriting.
 But in this context the OEP is actually Medicare Advantage Open Enrollment Period.
-Starting in 2019, the Medicare Advantage Open Enrollment Period will be from January 1st – March 31st.
+Beginning in 2019 the Medicare Advantage Open Enrollment Period will start January 1st – March 31st.
 During this time the Medicare beneficiary has an opportunity to:

 - Switch to a different Medicare Advantage plan

 - Drop their Medicare Advantage plan and return to Original Medicare Part A and Part B